 Do you have a collection of glass jars and bottles that you have been saving in the hope of up-cycling them into something pretty and useful?
-Maybe you have starting thinking about table settings for Christmas, or you might have a special occasion coming up that you want to create some decor for?
+Maybe you have started thinking about table settings for a special occasion, such as a wedding, baby shower, special birthday etc… that you want to create some decor for?

 Painting and applying transfers onto glass and tin is super easy, and a great way of adding some colour and interest.